Lester, Schwarber return to Wrigley Field with Nationals - WHIZ News

 Schwarber quickly became a fan favorite after he was promoted to the majors in 2015, flashing tape-measure power at the plate.
 He hurt his left knee early in the 2016 season, but he returned in time to serve as the designated hitter for the World Series games in Cleveland and hit .412 (7 for 17) with two RBIs to help the Cubs win the title.

-The 28-year-old Schwarber was non-tendered by Chicago in December, and he signed a $10 million, one-year deal with Washington.
+The 28-year-old Schwarber signed a $10 million, one-year deal with Washington in January.
 While he has moved on with his new team, he remains fond of his first big league club.

 “There’s a lot of things here that made me the person I am today and the ballplayer I am today,” Schwarber said.
 “There’s things that you definitely keep with you and so it’s hard to forget, because this is where you came up, this is where you grew up in the big leagues.”